dmirandaa/moodle-auth_saml2sso/README.md

 Instead, this plugin **supports the concurrent logins** limit if it is set to >= 1.
 It is possible because SimpleSAMLphp API can interact with the local SSO session.
 This is a common scenario for exams.
 However limits > 1 have not a clear purpose and only one session will be available to SSO accounts.
+The concurrent login limit doesn' apply to administrators.
+Beware the plugin doesn't prevent a second login when there is already a valid session for the user: instead it kills the first session and kick off the user.
+This is unavoidable, since the first session could be alive even when the opening browser crashed or is no longer running.
+Otherwise the user will be lock out until the Moodle session expires.
+If you want to force quiz access only to the first user session, you can use the https://moodle.org/plugins/quizaccess_onesession plugin.

 ## Always request auth
 With this option enabled, the SAML AuthnRequest always contains a [ForceAuthn](https://simplesamlphp.org/docs/stable/saml/sp.html) that asks to the IdP to re-authenticate the user even if a valid SSO session exists.